firmwaremodules/iotfirmware/xively/grove/msp432/README.md

 Select "Device templates" item in the Devices section of the left-hand side navigation pane.
 If you have any existing templates, you'll see them listed here.

-We are going to create a new device template with 11 channels: 1 for each Grove Starter Kit sensor data item or actuator.
+We are going to create a new device template and add 16 new channels: 1 for each Grove Starter Kit sensor data item or actuator and 5 for LaunchPad LEDs and buttons.

 Select "Create new device template" found at the top-right corner of the page.
 Call it whatever you want; we called ours "CC3100 Grove"

-Each channel will be of the "simple" type, which means that a data array is passed to and from the device over an MQTT topic.
+Each channel will be of the "simple" type, which simply means that a data array is passed to and from the device over an MQTT topic.
 We are limited to two types of visualizers at this time: toggle, or slider.
 However, we can easily send strings (encoded or otherwise) to each MQTT topic and sensor, and will be using this feature to send melodies to the buzzer and digits to the 7-segment display.

 ![](https://github.com/firmwaremodules/iotfirmware/raw/master/xively/grove/msp432/resources/xively_device_templates.png "Xively IoT Platform Device Templates Page")